Fordon, Bydgoszcz: History

 In 1950 Fordon was still a separate town from Bydgoszcz.
 At that time it was described as "seven miles east" of the latter city.
 It had a population of 3,514 people and manufactured such things as cement and paper.
 In 1973 Fordon became a part of the city of Bydgoszcz.

-The prison in Fordon was established in 1780 and changed into men's/women's prison several times.
+The prison in Fordon was established in 1780 and changed into a men's/women's prison several times.
 From 1939-1956 among others, there were kept and killed 180 Ukrainian women in the prison.
 A memorial plaque was placed on the prison on May 10, 1992.